William McBride (doctor): Debendox case

 McBride's involvement in the Debendox case is less illustrious.
 In 1981, he published a paper indicating that the drug Debendox (pyridoxine/doxylamine; marketed in the US as Bendectin) caused birth defects.
 His co-authors noted that the published paper contained manipulated data and protested.
 Multiple lawsuits were filed by patients.
 Eventually, the case was investigated and, as a result, McBride was struck off the Australian medical register in 1993 for deliberately falsifying data.
 He was reinstated to the medical register in 1998.

 Honours

 McBride was nominated Man of the Year for 1962, a Commander of the Order of the British Empire (1969 Birthday Honours), Father of the Year (1972) and an Officer of the Order of Australia (1977 Silver Jubilee and Queen's Birthday Honours).

 Personal life

 McBride had four children, one of whom is the soldier, lawyer, television presenter and whistleblower, David McBride.

 Death

-McBride died, aged 91, on 27 June 2018.
+McBride died on 27 June 2018, aged 91.

+Oral history

+McBride was interviewed in 1972 by Hazel de Berg about his life and career.
+The recording can be found at the National Library of Australia.